The 6D Reality Platform enhances the AR apps you build, helping them interact with the world in a natural and realistic way.

 3D spatial data provides the foundation for 6D.ai AI neural-networks to help developers’ applications understand the world in 3D.

-Thanks to our AR Cloud technologies, the location of that AR content is not limited to the host device, but available to any other device that has the permission to access it.
+6D relocalization technology ensures that AR content stays in place between sessions, and is easy to find again when a new session starts nearby.
+The location of that AR content is not limited to the host device, but available to any other device that has the permission to access it.

-A real-time 3D mesh of the world means that AR content can be blocked from view - occluded - by real world objects.
-The effect is hard to quantify, but its impact is undeniable.
+AR content can be blocked from view - occluded - by real world objects.

 A digital kitten can hide behind a real world box; virtual beads can be placed into a real world bowl; an AR puppy can run under and around a real world table.

 Sharing an AR experience with someone else can be great when it works, but getting it to work is usually difficult.
-Users had to carefully hold their device in the right spot & hope then wait for SLAM sync to occur.
-Finding the same session often involves typing in room IDs and multiple connection attempts.
+With the 6D platform, people can almost instantly joining from any position: